 The pond's ability to hold water is entirely dependent on the presence of clay.
 Some soils are simply too porous for the construction of an earthen dam that will keep water in rather than letting it trickle out.
 If your soil can't hold water, hauling in clay is an option, though an expensive one.

-For a free consultation that will take into account rainfall, soil types, dam construction and, therefore, the feasibility of a pond, contact the technicians at your local office of the Natural Resources Conservation Service, a division of the U.S. Department of Agriculture.
+For a free consultation on how to build a pond that will take into account rainfall, soil types, dam construction and, therefore, the feasibility of a pond, contact the technicians at your local office of the Natural Resources Conservation Service, a division of the U.S. Department of Agriculture.
 The pond savants there will advise you on the size of dam necessary and whether enough soil of the right density is present to build one.
 Getting the input of the NRCS--essentially their vote of yea or nay--is a crucial stepping-stone to cross before reaching the next couple of stages: first the permitting process through governmental agencies, then the solicitation of contractors to bid, excavate, and build the pond.

 GENTLEMEN, START YOUR EARTHMOVERS